 Is the Queens-Midtown Tunnel cheaper than the RFK Bridge for GWB to JFK?

 Not for cars.
-Both the Queens-Midtown Tunnel and the RFK/Triborough Bridge cost $11.19 E-ZPass peak for passenger cars.
-The MTA toll schedule is uniform across all MTA bridges and tunnels.
+Both the Queens-Midtown Tunnel and the RFK/Triborough Bridge cost $7.46 with NY E-ZPass ($12.03 otherwise) for passenger cars; the major MTA crossings share one toll schedule.
 Time-wise, the RFK is usually faster because the GWB-to-RFK connection via Harlem River Drive is direct.
-The Midtown Tunnel requires driving down Manhattan first.
+The Midtown Tunnel requires driving down Manhattan first, and using it for a Midtown entry can also trigger the congestion zone toll.

 Are there any tolls between the GWB and JFK going westbound (JFK to GWB)?

 The GWB westbound (into New Jersey) is free.
-The MTA bridge from Queens to the Bronx (returning RFK, Whitestone, or Throgs Neck direction) charges the standard $11.19 E-ZPass peak.
-So a round trip GWB to JFK and back costs $27.98 eastbound (GWB plus MTA bridge) plus $11.19 westbound (MTA bridge only, GWB is free) = $39.17 total round trip E-ZPass peak.
+The MTA bridges charge in both directions, so the return leg over the RFK, Whitestone, or Throgs Neck costs another $7.46 with NY E-ZPass.
+A round trip GWB to JFK and back costs $24.25 eastbound (GWB peak plus MTA bridge) plus $7.46 westbound (MTA bridge only, GWB is free) = $31.71 total with a NY E-ZPass at peak.